Quick Answer: Do Small Businesses Need Insurance?

 • Sole proprietor

 If you fall under this category or have a partnership, you and your business are considered a single entity.
 Therefore, if your business is being sued, you are equally liable for any payments necessary.
+The IRS defines a sole proprietorship as the simplest business structure, but it offers no legal separation between personal and business assets.

 • Limited Liability Company (LLC)

 The LLC business structure allows you to separate your personal finances from your business.
 This means that your business is held responsible for all liabilities and debts.
+According to the U.S. Small Business Administration’s business structure guide, an LLC is one of the most popular structures chosen by small business owners precisely because of this liability protection.

 Factors that can declare you liable for your business’ shortcomings